CodeYourFuture/immersive-go-course/http-auth/README.md

-# HTTP & Authentication
+# Servers & HTTP requests

-In this project you're going toearn about long-lived processes, some simple networking and the basics of HTTP.
+In this project you're going to learn about long-lived processes, some simple networking and the basics of HTTP.

 Timebox: 6 days